AviDuda/nocturnal-scribbles/src/geocities/music/TECHNICAL.md

   - `color: string` - titlebar highlighting
 - Periodic DJ breaks, commercials, jingles between songs
 - Genres constrained to station's preferences
+- **Page-independent music:** rootNote, scale, and chord progression are randomized (not derived from page content like in tape mode)

 ---